 He is actively involved in clinical research within the spheres of pain and symptom management, prognostication, and wound management.
 He is widely published in peer reviewed international medical journals.
 Dr. Maida has also contributed chapters for six medical textbooks.
 He also holds an associate professor appointment with the University of Toronto, Division of Palliative Care.
 Dr. Maida has lectured on topics within palliative medicine, cannabinoid medicine, and wound management nationally, and to date, internationally on five continents, 17 countries and over 50 cities.

-Dr. Maida has won many awards and citations for his clinical work including being awarded the Queen Elizabeth II Golden Jubilee Gold Medal in 2002 and the Queen Elizabeth II Diamond Jubilee Gold Medal in 2012.
-In 2019, he was bestowed the Order of the City of Vaughan.
+Dr. Maida has won many awards and citations for his clinical work including being awarded the Queen Elizabeth II Golden Jubilee Medal in 2002, and the Queen Elizabeth II Diamond Jubilee Medal in 2012.
+In 2019, he was bestowed the Order of the City of Vaughan for his decades of public service.
 In addition to his passion for his professional work he is happily married with 3 children and 2 grand children.
 He enjoys travel, architecture, historical scale modelling, and is an ardent and unwavering fan (quasi soccer hooligan) of the Toronto FC (aka “The Reds”).